revam/cluster-callback-routing/README.md

 ```

 ## Features
--   callback driven communication between workers and routes.
+-   callback driven communication between workers and routes
 -   basic error handling (through IPC)
 -   easy management of routes
+-   routers

 ## Introduction
-It's basically hub in a [star network](https://en.wikipedia.org/wiki/Star_network), with many routes behind each own (modified) [Express Router](https://github.com/expressjs/express/tree/master/lib/router).
+It's basically like a hub in a [star network](https://en.wikipedia.org/wiki/Star_network), with routes and workers as nodes.
 Every __worker__ acts like a node requesting information from the hub, which in turn requests information from __the defined routes__ for (one of) them to respond with the desired information.

 __Note__: Remember to always start the work after configuring through __#start()__.